alexmingoia/sticky/Readme.md

 # Sticky

-Sticky is a simple, key/value pair, browser-storage cache leveraging the latest HTML5 storage API's (indexedDB, webSQL, and localStorage).
+Sticky is a simple, key/value pair, browser-storage cache leveraging the latest HTML5 storage API's.
 Sticky persists to memory, indexedDB, webSQL, localStorage, globalStorage, and cookies.

-Objects and arrays are stringified before storage and strings longer than 128 characters aren't persisted to cookies.
+Objects and arrays are stringified before storage, and strings longer than 128 characters aren't persisted to cookies.

+#### Features

+* Tiny and fast
+* Callbacks for everything
+* Store strings, numbers, and objects – JSON in and JSON out
+* Simple abstraction for IndexedDB and WebSQL's complexity
+* MIT licensed

-## Browser Support
+## Storage Mechanisms and Browser Support

 * **WebSQL (SQLite)**
 Chrome 4+, Opera 10.5+, Safari 3.1+, and Android Browser 2.1+